SyedGhazanferAnwar/NestJs-MovieApp/README.md

 # NestJS MovieApp

 NestJS MovieApp is a movie management application that allows users to perform CRUD operations on movies, register, and authenticate users.
-The app is designed with simplicity and scalability in mind, making it an ideal solution for managing movie data efficiently.
+The app is designed with simplicity and scalability, making it an ideal solution for managing movie data efficiently.

 ## Key Features